 In the action.
 Unless you’re practicing a sport where you’re likely to fall on top of your pump, it’s easy to find a comfortable and secure place to attach it.
 To keep it in place, you have many choices of accessories, from elastic belts to arm or thigh holsters to bra pockets.
-Things get more complicated with aquatic activities, though: you have to use a waterproof case or disconnect your pump while keeping a close eye on your blood sugar levels and injecting insulin as needed.
+However, things get more complicated with aquatic activities: you have to use a waterproof case or disconnect your pump while keeping a close eye on your blood sugar levels and injecting insulin as needed.

 At a fancy evening.
 It’s easy for men to conceal their insulin pump in a pocket, but women will need to find clever alternatives when they wear a dress, especially a form-fitting one.
 You can opt for a discreet leg holster, or attach your pump to your garters, your tights or your bra… assuming your neckline isn’t too deep!

 In bed.
 Sleeping with an insulin pump, especially when sharing the bed with your significant other, can be a headache at first.
-It all depends on your sleep habits and how much you move at night.
-You can place the pump next to you, attach it to your pyjamas, store it in a pocket or place it under your pillow, if the tube is long enough.
+It all depends on your sleep habits and how much you move during the night.
+You can place the pump next to you, attach it to your pajamas, store it in a pocket or place it under your pillow if the tube is long enough.
 Experiment to find out what works best for you.

 What else?
-Feel free to discuss this with your health care professional to figure out tips to make your life easier with an insulin pump.
-Keep in mind that it’s there to help you, not slow you down.
-Every conundrum has a solution!
+Feel free to discuss this with your healthcare professional to figure out tips to make your life easier with an insulin pump.
+Keep in mind that it’s there to help you, not to slow you down.
+Every problem has a solution!

 Receive our newsletter

 Filled with interesting and useful information related to diabetes.